- All you need to know about our holidays in the Pyrenees

 17. ABTA: We are a Member of ABTA, membership number W8663.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 We can also offer you an arbitration scheme for the resolution of disputes arising out of, or in connection with this contract.
 The arbitration scheme is arranged by ABTA and administered independently.
 It provides for a simple and inexpensive method of arbitration on documents alone with restricted liability on you in respect of costs.
 The scheme does not apply to claims for an amount greater than £5,000 per person.
 There is also a limit of £25,000 per booking form.
 Neither does it apply to claims which are solely in respect of physical injury or illness or their consequences.
 The scheme can however deal with compensation claims which include an element of minor injury or illness subject to a limit of £1,500 on the amount the arbitrator can award per person in respect of this element.
 Your request for arbitration must be received by ABTA within eighteen months of the date of return from holiday.
 Outside this time limit arbitration under the Scheme may still be available if we agree, but the ABTA Code does not require such agreement.
 For injury and illness claims, you can request the ABTA Mediation Procedure and we have the option to agree to mediation.
 Further information on the Code and ABTA’s assistance in resolving disputes can be found on www.abta.com

-18. EXCURSIONS: Excursions or other tours that you may choose to book or pay for prior to or whilst you are on holiday are not part of your holiday provided by us.
-For any excursion or other tour that you book, your contract will be with the operator of the excursion or tour and not with us.
-We are not responsible for the provision of the excursion or tour or for anything that happens during the course of its provision by the operator.
+21. EXCURSIONS: Excursions or any other activities that you may choose to book or pay for prior to or whilst you are on holiday are not part of your holiday provided by us.
+This includes (without limitation) both the Guided Glacier Trek and Guided Summit Ascent which appear on page 21 of the brochure.
+The decision to partake in any such activity is entirely at your own discretion and risk.
+For any excursion or other activity that you book, your contract will be with the operator of the excursion or activity and not with us.
+We are not responsible for the provision of the excursion or activity or for anything that happens during the course of its provision by the operator.